Phone consultations are an easy way to talk with a nurse:

 WHAT IF I NEED A PRESCRIPTION?

-If you need a prescription, the nurse will send it to the pharmacy you’d like to go to for you to collect.
+If you need a prescription, the nurse will send it to the pharmacy you choose and you collect it from there.
 The pharmacy might charge you a 'fax fee', which is usually between $3.00 and $5.00, but can sometimes be $10.00.

 HOW MUCH DOES A PHONE CONSULTATION COST?